Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Nonperturbative gedanken experiments with dilatonic BHs in EdGB gravity

 \subsection{Collapse of a phantom field on a dilatonic BH}

 In the previous section we discussed the evolution of a BH when it absorbs a wave packet of the dilaton.
 However with this setup we are not able to test the behavior of the system when the BH mass falls below the critical value, since the pulse of the dilaton adds a positive contribution to the total mass and the initial setup is always supercritical.
 We now move to investigate the dynamics of dilatonic BHs under a mass loss due to absorption of the phantom field, i.e. a scalar field whose kinetic term has the opposite, ``wrong'' sign.
-We stress that the role of the phantom field is solely to mimic mass loss at the classical level, and hence to provide a tractable dynamical model for BH evaporation in this theory.
+We stress that the role of the phantom field is solely to mimic the mass loss due to BH evaporation at the classical level, but after the absorbption of the initial perturbation the evolution is governed only by the nonlinear dynamics of the theory, and the Hawking radiation is not taken into account anymore during the simulation.
+This allows us to dynamically reduce the BH mass below the critical value, and investigate the intrinsic behavior of the classical theory in this peculiar regime.

 One might be concerned by the fact that a phantom field can lead to pathological dynamics, but this is not the case in spherical symmetry.
 Indeed, in this case the phantom field does not induce runaway instabilities due to the absence of gravitational-wave emission.
 We have checked this point by performing test simulations of the spherical collapse of a phantom field onto a Schwarzschild BH in GR (see Appendix~\ref{app:Tests}).
 As we are going to discuss, in this case the phantom perturbation is simply absorbed by the BH, which settles down to a stable Schwarzschild solution with a slightly smaller mass (and smaller horizon).
 Note that here the second law of BH thermodynamics is violated even in GR, since the phantom field does not satisfy the null energy condition.